5 Steps to Effective Strategic Risk Management

 As the saying goes, you can't manage what you can't measure.

-In order for us to understand how to manage strategic risk, we must first take a look at how to measure it.
-A key tenet of enterprise risk management (ERM) is measuring risk with the same yardsticks used to measure results.
-In this way, companies can calculate how much inherent risk their initiatives contain, monitoring risks to inform key business decisions.
+For us to understand the different strategic risk management techniques, we must first take a look at how to measure it.
+A key tenet of ERM solutions is measuring risk with the same yardsticks used to measure results.
+In this way, companies can calculate how much inherent risk their initiatives contain and monitor risks to inform business decisions.

-Strategic risk can measured with two key metrics:
+Strategic risk can be measured with two key metrics:

-Economic capital is the amount of equity required to cover unexpected losses based on a predetermined solvency standard.
+- Economic capital is the amount of equity required to cover unexpected losses based on a predetermined solvency standard.
 This standard is usually derived from the company's target debt rating.
 Economic capital is a common currency with which any risk can be quantified.
-Importantly, it applies the same methodology and assumptions used in determining enterprise value, making it ideal for strategic risk.
+Importantly, it applies the same methodology and assumptions used in determining enterprise value, making it ideal for strategic risk management.

-Managing strategic risk involves five steps which must be integrated within the strategic planning and execution process in order to be effective:
+Strategic risk solutions involve five steps that must be integrated within the strategic risk management planning and execution process to be effective:

-Define business strategy and objectives.
-There are several frameworks that companies commonly use to plan out strategy, from simple SWOT analysis to the more nuanced and holistic balanced scorecard.
+- Define business strategy and objectives.
+There are several risk management methods that companies commonly use to plan strategy, from simple SWOT analysis to the more nuanced and holistic balanced scorecard.
 The one thing that these frameworks have in common, however, is their failure to address internal and external risk.
-It is crucial, then, that companies take additional steps to integrate risk management at the planning stage by using a risk management framework, which is a template and guideline used by companies to identify, eliminate and minimize risks.
+It is crucial, then, that companies take additional steps to integrate risk management at the planning stage by using a risk management framework, which is a template used by companies to identify, eliminate, and minimize risks.
+A great place to start identifying and prioritizing risks is by building a risk assessment matrix.
+You can use this as a way to define risks and categorize them based on the likelihood of occurrence and level of impact.
+Plus, it helps increase visibility of risk across your organization (remember the importance of keeping everyone up to date on risk).

-Establish key performance indicators (KPIs) to measure results.
-The best KPIs offer hints as to the levers the company can pull to improve them.
-Thus, overall sales makes a poor KPI, while sales per customer lets the company drill down for answers.
+- Establish key performance indicators (KPIs) to measure results.
+The best risk management KPIs are detailed, providing an idea for how a company can improve performance.
+So, for example, overall sales is a poor KPI because there could be a multitude of reasons why a company is or is not hitting targets, while sales per customer lets the company drill down for answers.

-Identify risks that can drive variability in performance.
-An effective risk strategy will identify the unknowns, such as future customer demand, that will determine results.
+- Identify risks that can drive variability in performance.
+An effective risk management strategy will identify the unknowns, such as future customer demand, that will determine results.

-Establish key risk indicators (KRIs) and tolerance levels for critical risks.
-Whereas KPIs measure historical performance, KRIs are forward-looking leading indicators intended to anticipate potential roadblocks.
+- Establish key risk indicators (KRIs) and tolerance levels for critical risks.
+Whereas KPIs measure historical performance, KRIs, or key risk indicators, are forward-looking leading indicators intended to anticipate potential roadblocks.
 Tolerance levels serve as triggers for action.

-Provide integrated risk reporting and monitoring.
-Finally, companies must monitor results and KRIs on a continuous basis in order to mitigate risks or grasp unexpected opportunities as they arise.
+- Provide integrated risk reporting and monitoring.
+Finally, companies must monitor results and KRIs on a continuous basis to manage risks or grasp unexpected opportunities as they arise.

-Apple and iPhone are trademarks of Apple Inc., registered in the U.S. and other countries.
+Apple and iPhone are trademarks of Apple Inc., registered in the U.S. and other countries and regions.